burdges/Polkadot-RFCs/text/0000-rewards.md

 ### Tit-for-tat

 We employ a tit-for-tat strategy to punish validators who lie about from whom they obtain availability chunks.
-We only alter validators future choices in from whom they obtain availability chunks, and never punish by lying ourselves, so nothing here breaks polkadot, but not having roughly this strategy enables cheating.
+We only alter validators future choices in from whom they obtain availability chunks, and never punish by lying ourselves, so nothing here breaks Polkadot, but not having roughly this strategy enables cheating.

 An availability provider $w$ defines $\delta\prime_{w,v} := \gamma\prime_{w,v} - \beta\prime_{w,v}$ to be the re-weighted number of chunks by which $v$ *stiffed* $w$.
 Now $w$ increments their cumulative stiffing perception $\eta_{w,v}$ from $v$ by the value $\delta\prime_{w,v}$, so $\eta_{w,v} \mathrel{+}= \delta\prime_{w,v}$